Oklahoma City, OK

 The schnitzel is made with pork, and some purists say the only authentic Wiener Schnitzel is made with veal.
 According to the information I have from people who have lived in Germany, though, pork schnitzels are common in the country, are more available and less expensive than veal, and it is a matter of taste concerning what type of meat to eat.
-Both I and my friends think the Wiener Schnitzel at Ingrid’s is very good except that the meat is sometimes tough (it does not seem to be pounded enough to tenderize it).
+Both I and my friends think the Wiener Schnitzel at Ingrid’s is very good except that the meat is sometimes tough (it does not seem to be pounded enough to tenderize it according to German custom).

 Other Meat Dishes

 The Sauerbraten had a good roast beef flavor, but I thought the sauce had a rather weak flavor (it was, however, a good flavor).
 For this dish I would probably recommend the one I tried at Royal Bavaria in Moore, although the side dishes at Ingrid’s are very competitive with the other restaurants.

 The Pork Chop was very good, but the restaurant says it is not German style.
 I think this has to do with boiling it and then frying it, but regardless of the cooking style this was quite a good meal.